CourtneyCampany/cc61877.github.io/wtc3_talk/index.Rmd

 > - Measuring two extremes within a canopy
 >  - Sun: top of canopy in full light
->  - Shade: bottom or middle canopy in full shade
+>  - Shade: bottom and middle canopy in full shade
 >  - Verified with PAR sensor and ceptometer

 > - Leaves measured at current light environment